 How much does a Preschool Teacher make?

 Preschool teachers play a vital role in shaping young minds.
-They earn a respectable salary, reflecting the value of their work.
-The average yearly salary for preschool teachers is around $36,611.
-This salary can vary based on experience and location.
+They work with children before they enter kindergarten.
+The average yearly salary for preschool teachers is around $36,739.
+This means most preschool teachers earn between $24,000 and $60,626 each year.
+Salaries can vary based on experience, location, and the type of institution.

 What are the highest paying cities for a Preschool Teacher?